-Maine Coon cats are widely known for their lust-worthy coats and large body size, which leaves many people wondering, do all Maine Coon cats get big?
+Maine Coon cats are widely known for their lust-worthy coats, gentle natures, and large body size, but do all Maine Coon cats get big?

-Maine Coons are the largest domesticated cat breed, weighing between 8 – 25lbs.
-All purebreds are relatively large cats, however, an extra-large non-pedigree cat can be larger than a Maine Coon at the smaller end of the Maine Coon size spectrum.
-Small Maine Coon cats are often part or mixed-breed parents, though a poor diet has also been thought to stunt the growth of a Maine Coon.
+Maine Coons are the world’s largest domesticated cat breed, weighing 8 – 25 lbs.
+All purebreds are relatively large cats, however, it is possible for an extra-large non-pedigree cat to be larger than a small Maine Coon.
+Small Maine Coons have part or mixed-breed parents, though a poor diet has also been thought to stunt the growth of a Maine Coon.

-If you have just purchased a Maine Coon cat or are planning to adopt one, it is natural to question how large your new feline will get.
+If you have just purchased a Maine Coon cat or are planning to adopt one, it is natural to wonder how large your new feline will get.

-Read on to discover more about the Maine Coon’s majestic size, the breed’s large physical proportions, and just how big Maine Coon cats can get.
+Read on to discover more about the Maine Coon size, the breed’s physically large proportions, and just how big Maine Coon cats can get.

 Do All Maine Coon Cats Get Big

-Also known as the American Longhair, Maine Coons are the largest domesticated cat breed in the world, and the oldest and most popular natural cat breeds in North America!
+Maine Coons are the largest domesticated cat breed in the world, and the oldest and most popular natural cat breeds in North America!

 - Affectionate Behavior